-To understand the main ideas, they need to know to start calculus.

-- To be able to understand the various kinds of functions on the basis of diverse properties. - To learn new methods to solve algebraic expressions and make concluding remarks by analyzing the obtained solutions. - To be able to make connection between algebra and Geometry.
+- ❖ To understand the main ideas, they need to know to start calculus. - ❖ To be able to understand the various kinds of functions based on diverse properties. - ❖ To learn new methods to solve algebraic expressions and make concluding remarks by analyzing the obtained solutions. - To be able to make connection between algebra and Geometry.